 MailTecK & Customer Comms tools allow the mandatory provision of information to the traveler by the companies with which he/she contracts, with full legal reliability, certification and evidence.
 In the same process, with the possibility of a customized B2X design, they facilitate the acceptance of the traveler’s contractual conditions and the management of his or her RGPD consent by means of electronic signature with CertySign.
 The legal validity of all these processes is further strengthened by our recognition by the Ministry of Industry, Commerce and Tourism as a qualified provider of trusted electronic services in the form of certified electronic delivery.

-These solutions are combined in our Digital Travel Itinerary service, which offers the traveler in its smartphoneIn a single digital document, all the information relating to your package (hotel, flights, transfer, rental car, etc.) as well as the travel and insurance contracts you have purchased.
+These solutions are combined in our Digital Travel Itinerary service, which offers the traveler on his smartphone, and in a single digital document, all the information related to his combined trip (hotel, flights, transfer, rental car…) as well as the travel and insurance contracts he has purchased.
 It also incorporates tools for digital identification and validation of identity documents through facial biometrics.
 This service is a key tool for the customer experience that also complies with package travel regulations.